Stephen-J-Whitaker/co2-score/README.md

   - ### **Software Logic**

-    A flow diagram was developed that incorporated all of the features that were ascertained as required to fulfil the user stories were.
+    A flow diagram was developed that incorporated all of the features that were ascertained as required to fulfil the user stories.

+    - [Software Logic Flow Diagram](docs/pdfs/readme-feature-code-design-v1.pdf)

     Algorithms were outlined along with some pseudo code for the key functions of the software.

-    - [Software Logic Flow Diagram](docs/pdfs/readme-feature-code-design-v1.pdf)

     - [Python Code Outline and Pseudo Code](docs/pdfs/readme-pseudo-code.pdf)